johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 public protocol ActorIdentity: Sendable, Codable, Hashable {}
 ```

-The actual property of the `distributed actor` is a non-isolated computed property which is synthesized by the compiler and points at the identity assigned to the actor during the initialization (or resolve process).
-The property uses a type-erased struct to store the identity, because otherwise `Hashable`'s `Self` type requirements would prevent using `DistributedActor` bound protocols as existentials, which is a crucial use-case that we are going to implement in the near future:
+The actual `id` property of the distributed actor is a `nonisolated` computed property which is synthesized by the compiler and points at the identity assigned to the actor during the initialization (or resolve process).

+The property uses a type-erased struct to store the identity, because otherwise `Hashable`'s `Self` type requirements would prevent using `DistributedActor` bound protocols as existentials, which is a crucial use-case that we are going to implement in the near future.

 ```swift
 protocol DistributedActor {